Our COVID-19 Measures

-Compliance with the hygiene and distance rules still apply to ensure maximum availability of operations and services, even in the case of employee infections.
+Our common goal is to ensure maximum availability of operations and services, even in the case of employee infections.

 - Air Navigation Service Providers continue protecting air traffic controllers by appointing designated teams in shifts, as well as providing contingency control rooms in case of contamination.
 Expenses and cash-flow are under stringent control, preparing for a gradual return back to previous capacities over a longer period of time.
 Investment priorities remain unchanged and have gained even momentum: digitalisation in general, and automation, virtualization and contingency solutions in particular are a focus.

 - Our R&D partners have given a clear statement to continue all activities despite the current challenges as we are all preparing for the time after the crisis, working on large-scale infrastructure programmes funded by the EU and local constituencies to recover and foster our economies.
 This includes the Single European Sky initiatives, VLD Very Large Scale Demonstrations in the area of drone management as well as cross-border 112 emergency call handling.

 Because we serve customers across the country, year-round, we are used to working remotely and from home, so the impact has been minimal to daily work.
 We have shown that we are able to effectively accommodate customers.
 Frequentis Germany continues to be fully operational and looking forward to overcoming the inconveniences caused by COVID-19.

 - Besides regular checks for mail and to monitor the situation at our facilities, most of our staff still work from home, but we are allowed to visit customer sites in order to install new systems or to do important maintenance work.